DmitriiDes/Coursera-Java-Programming-Solving-Problems-with-Software/Coursera-Java-Programming-Solving-Problems-with-Software/week2/Finding-All-Genes-in-DNA/README.md

+<h1>week 1 of Coursera-Java-Programming-Solving-Problems-with-Software</h1>

+Finding All Genes in DNA

 Part 1: Finding many Genes

 This assignment is to write the code from the lesson to make the following improvements to your algorithm: